 When deciding whether or not to renovate your rental property, iIt is important to run the math of the potential increase in rent versus the budget of your renovations.
 YetiInvesting shares an experience of spending over $100k in renovations, yet increasing rent by over $1,100k per month, enabling them to recoup their renovation costs in under 7 years.

-Keep in mind, this is an extreme example of particularly beat up properties, and with some minor renovations, you could easily get a significant rent increase.
+Keep in mind, this is an extreme example and not all renovations will be this big.
+Even with some minor renovations, you could easily get a significant rent increase.
 That's why it is crucial to run the numbers for each individual scenario.
 Another bonus is the potential higher rents, could draw in a higher caliber of renters.

-- Landlords can take advantage of Section 179 and bonus depreciation tax codes when undergoing renovations.
-Section 179 enables landlords to deduct the full purchase price of long-term personal property purchased during the tax year, such as kitchen appliances, carpets, drapes, blinds, etc. bonus depreciation allows buy and hold investors to receive immediate tax deductions on long-term assets.
+Landlords can take advantage of Section 179 and bonus depreciation tax codes when undergoing renovations.
+Section 179 enables landlords to deduct the full purchase price of long-term personal property purchased during the tax year, such as kitchen appliances, carpets, drapes, blinds, etc. Bonus depreciation allows buy and hold investors to receive immediate tax deductions on long-term assets.

-- Transunion found that the average landlord spends $1750 per month on a vacant apartment during tenant turnover.
+Transunion found that the average landlord spends $1750 per month on a vacant apartment during tenant turnover.
 The good news is certain amenities can help you keep those properties occupied.
 Here is some data Transunion found on the top amenities to reduce tenant turnover;

 - High speed internet- 94%